YENTL – “YENTL”

 Her Sun is in Sagittarius, the Moon is in Libra, and the Ascendant is in Aquarius.

 The Sun in Sagittarius (“What more do you want? . . .
-More!”) reflects an opinionated, confident, and mentally exploratve idealist; one who wants to understand the mysteries of the universe through reading, studying, and sharing her knowledge with others.
+More!”) reflects an opinionated, confident, and mentally explorative idealist; one who wants to understand the mysteries of the universe through reading, studying, and sharing her knowledge with others.
 Yentl’s extreme passion for religion and philosophy, two of Sagittarius’ major interests in life, is a dominant feature in her personality.
-However, it must be noted that there is so much more Sagittarian energy in this horoscope that adds to the sign position of the Sun and contributes to the characteristics above.
+However, it must be noted that there is so much more Sagittarian energy in this horoscope that only adds to the sign position of the Sun and contributes to the characteristics above.
 (More on that later.)

 The Moon in Libra emphasizes the native’s need for another, a partner in life, whether romantic, educational (her father, Hadass), business, or friendly (Avigdor); one through whom she can experience her individuality.
 The Moon in the 9th house emphasizes one’s need for knowledge and expansion of the mind through travel and/or constant study.
-One was possibly born overseas and/or makes a home abroad at some point in the life.
+Also, one was possibly born overseas and/or makes a home abroad at some point in the life.
 (Yentl eventually emigrates to America.
 This is also expressed by Moon sextile Jupiter.)

 In addition, there are four standouts in this chart that must be addressed: